saeed-latifi/handbook_monorepo/README.md

 This monorepo contains three packages:

 - **apps**: SolidStart app with Tailwind CSS for the frontend.
-- **packages**: Common utilities, interfaces, and shared logic.
+- **shared**: Common utilities, interfaces, and shared logic.
-- **services**: Hono app with Drizzle postgres, Typebox, Redis, and JWT for the backend API.
-Socket.io.
+- **api**: Hono, SocketIo and ... .
+- **config**: Base project config for each part like eslint or tailwind config

 ## Getting Started

+- first create .env whit .template.env
 - Use `pnpm install` at the root to install all dependencies.
-- Each package has its own README for specific instructions.

-## Structure

-- `packages/packages`: Shared code
-- `packages/apps`: Frontend (SolidStart + Tailwind)
-- `packages/services`: Backend (Hono + Drizzle postgres + Typebox + Redis + JWT, Socket.io)

----

-For more details, see the README in each package.
+- generate and migrate orm schema with `pnpm run generate` and `pnpm run migrate`.
+- build project with `pnpm run build`.
+- start with `pnpm run start` or dev with `pnpm run dev`